Farcaster-On-Chain-Verification/farcaster-on-chain-verification/README.md

 ### Components

 - **USER**: Farcaster mobile or web user.
-- **ICP**: [Internet Computer](https://internetcomputer.org/) canisters, interoperable compute units that bundle code and state, designed for internet-scale services.
-Used to host the Farcaster Frames frontend.
-In the future, it will be used to also store the attest backend serivce.
 - **FARCASTER HUB**: [Farcaster](https://www.farcaster.xyz/) is a sufficiently decentralized social network.
 Farcaster Hubs are a distributed network of servers that store and validate Farcaster data.
 - **FARCASTER FRAME**: [Farcaster Frames](https://docs.farcaster.xyz/learn/what-is-farcaster/frames) is used to turn any cast into an interactive app.
 Within this project, it allows users to verify their account directly on the app.
 - **WARPCAST**: [Warpcast](https://warpcast.com/) is a decentralized social media platform built on Farcaster.